darkwing/LightFace/Docs/LightFace.md

 ### Options:

-LightFace.Request uses all of the base LightFace options.
+LightFace.Static uses all of the base LightFace options.
 In addition to those:

-* url - (*string*, defaults to '')  The URL that should be loaded via AJAX.
-* request (*object*, defaults to {})  Any special instructions for the AJAX request (passed directly to the Request object)

-LightFace.Request Method: load {#LightFace.Request:load}
+* offsets - (*object*, defaults to { x:16, y:16 })  Offsets from the position passed in.

+LightFace.Static Method: open {#LightFace.Static:open}
 ---------------------------------------------------------------

-Loads an image into the modal box's content area.
+Opens the modal at give x and y coordinates

 ### Syntax:

-	modal.load('http://davidwalsh.name/contact','Contact The David Walsh Blog');
+	modal.open(200,100);

 ### Arguments:

-1. URL - (*string*)  The URL of the AJAX request.
+1. x - (*integer*)  The x coordinate to place the modal at.
-2. title - (*string*)  The title of the modal dialog. (not required)
+2. y - (*integer*)  The y coordinate to place the modal at.